INSIGHT-Indictment details plan to steal Samsung secrets for Foxconn China project

 Clean rooms are manufacturing facilities where the enclosed environment is engineered to remove dust and other particles that can damage highly sensitive chips.
 Samoo had participated in the 2012 construction of Samsung's chip plant in Xian, China.

-Prosecutors allege Choi's company also illegally obtained blueprints of Samsung's China plant from Chung Chan-yup, an employee at HanmiGlobal, which supervised its construction and floor layouts involving the chip manufacturing process.
+Prosecutors allege Choi's company also illegally obtained blueprints of Samsung's China plant from Chung Chan-yup, an employee at HanmiGlobal, which supervised its construction and floor layouts of wastewater treatment and other subsidiary facilities involving the chip manufacturing process.
 They have yet to establish how the information on floor layout was obtained, according to the indictment.

 Choi's lawyer strenuously rejected the claims presented in the indictment.